 - Allows hosting Grafana on-premises or any cloud platform

-- Restrictions on dashboard – There are certain limitations supported by the dashboard design.
+- Restrictions on the dashboard – There are certain limitations supported by the dashboard design.
 Also, the panel organization and filtering may not provide enough flexibility for designing dashboards, but these features might improve with the release of new versions.

 - Data collection and storage – Grafana is dependent on other systems for data.
 It does not collect data on its own, instead uses data from external systems, such as Amazon CloudWatch, MySQL, Prometheus, etc.